 An excellent way to tell if dust has built up on your coil is by looking at where it connects with the wall—if there’s dust there, it’s probably covered in gunk.

 Solution.
 (1) You need to clean and disinfect the coil with a foaming disinfectant.
 (2) If the coil is damaged, you will need to replace it with a new one.
-(3) Make sure you clean your AC unit regularly and replace any worn-out or damaged parts.
+(3) Ensure you regularly clean your AC unit and replace any worn-out or damaged parts.

 Blocked or Clogged Register

 Air registers are the small openings that allow cold air into your home from your vents.
-If they become blocked with furniture, carpeting, or other objects, the air won’t flow through them properly.
+The air won’t flow through them properly if they become blocked with furniture, carpeting, or other objects.

 Solution.
-(1) Use a vacuum cleaner to eliminate any debris from the registers so that they’re clear and unobstructed.
-(2) Clear out the registers and then install a new filter to prevent future blockages from happening.
-(3) using the nozzle to suction them out from the outside.
+(1) Use a vacuum cleaner to eliminate debris from the registers, so they’re clear and unobstructed.
+(2) Clear out the registers and install a new filter to prevent future blockages.
+(3) Use the nozzle to suction them out from the outside.

 If the fan setting is fixed to on” instead of “auto,” this may be why your AC unit is not blowing cold air.
 If changing the settings does not settle the problem, you should check if the system needs recharging.

 Solution.
 (1) Ensure your thermostat is set to cool and not heat.
-(2) Clean your thermostat contacts with a cleaner specifically designed for electronics.
+(2) Clean your thermostat contacts with an electronics cleaner.
 (3) Your thermostat may demand to be replaced entirely.